pmcelhaney/counterfact/docs/usage.md

 ### The `$.response` object

-The `$.response` object is used to build a valid response for the URL and request method.
-This object is designed to work with your IDE's autocomplete feature and help you build a valid response without consulting the docs.
-Try typing `$.response.` in your IDE.
+The `$.response` object is used to build a valid response for the URL and request method. **This object is designed to work with your IDE's autocomplete feature and help you build a valid response without consulting the docs.** Try typing `$.response.` in your IDE.
 You should see a list of numbers corresponding to HTTP response codes (200, 404, etc).
 Select one and then type another `.`.
 At this point the IDE should present you with one or more of the following methods.

 - `.random()` returns random data, using `examples` and other metadata from the OpenAPI document.
 - `.header(name, value)` adds a response header.
 It will only show up when a response header is expected and you haven't already provided it.
 - `.match(contentType, content)` is used to return content which matches the content type.
 If the API is intended to serve one of multiple content types, depending on the client's `Accepts:` header, you can chain multiple `match()` calls.
 - `.json(content)`, `.text(content)`, `.html(content)`, and `.xml(content)` are shorthands for the `match()` function, e.g. `.text(content)` is shorthand for `.match("text/plain", content)`.
   - if the content type is XML, you can pass a JSON object, and Counterfact will automatically convert it to XML for you
   - The `.json()` shortcut handles both JSON and XML.

-You can build a response by chaining one or more of these functions, e.g.
+To build a response, chain one or more of these functions, e.g.

 ```ts
 return $.response[200].header("x-coolness-level", 10).text("This is cool!")`.
 ```

 > [!TIP]
 > Your IDE can help you build a valid response via autocomplete.
 It can also help ensure the response matches the requirements in the OpenAPI document.
 For example, if you leave out a required header, the function won't type check.
 (That's particularly useful when there are API changes.
-Update the OpenAPI document, regenerate the types, and let TypeScript tell you where to update the code.)
+When you update the OpenAPI document, the types are automatically regenerated, and TypeScript tells you if the implementation needs to be updated.)

-### Request parameters: `$.path`, `$.query`, `$.header`, and `$.body`
+### Request parameters

-Most of the time, the server's response depends on input from various parts of the request: the path, the query string, the headers, or the body.
-We can use them like so:
+Most of the time, the server's response depends on input from various parts of the request, which are accessible through `$.path`, `$.query`, `$.header`, and `$.body`.
+The best way to explain is with an example:

 ```ts
 export const GET: HTTP_GET = ($) => {